Novel biomarkers for fatty liver disease

 Professors Nicole Zitzmann and Raymond Dwek at the Oxford Glycobiology Institute have used proteomics techniques to identify potential novel protein biomarkers for the most common liver disorder in the Western world

-The Zitzmann lab have successfully developed an antibody-free assay for serum apolipoprotein F (ApoF), one of their most promising NAFLD biomarkers, using parallel reaction monitoring (PRM) mass spectrometry.
+The Zitzmann lab have successfully developed an antibody-free assay for serum apolipoprotein F (ApoF), one of their most promising MASLD biomarkers, using parallel reaction monitoring (PRM) mass spectrometry.
 Unlike currently used immunoassays, this approach has the potential to detect degraded proteins since the assay detects tryptic peptides instead of intact proteins.

-Since NAFLD affects 1 in 3 people in the UK and US, there is an urgent need for a rapid and inexpensive test to screen at risk individuals such as those who are clinically obese who have a 90% chance of having the disease.
+Since MASLD affects 1 in 3 people in the UK and US, there is an urgent need for a rapid and inexpensive test to screen at risk individuals such as those who are clinically obese who have a 90% chance of having the disease.
 The Zitzmann lab are therefore currently looking into ways of developing a rapid point-of-care test which can determine biomarker levels from a single drop of finger-pricked capillary blood.

 This technology is at a preclinical stage and is currently being validated in a larger clinical cohort.
 The Zitzmann lab are currently looking for commercial partners who wish to collaborate to validate the biomarkers or licence this technology.